Used Teabag - Organic Waste or for My Garden?

 Meet New Japanese Environmentally-friendly Tea Bag Invention – Soilon

 Tea is great for so many reasons.
-One of these reasons is that it’s established a unique culture to mastering the benefits and uses of tea.
-In following with this line of thought, let’s try to better understand nonwoven fabric tea bags and its use in your garden and/or organic waste disposal.
+One of these reasons is that it’s established a unique culture for mastering the benefits and uses of tea.
+In following with this line of thought, let’s try to better understand nonwoven fabric tea bags and their use in your garden and/or organic waste disposal.

 Let’s return to our original question, can I throw my nonwoven fabric tea bag into my garden and/or organic waste disposal?
 The answer is yes and no. As noted above, some nonwoven fabrics are created from plastic.
 Some tea bags have a partial composition of polypropylene, a common yet questionable plastic that quite frankly is not designed to decompose anytime soon.
 Also, as with other products that contain plastic, where does the plastic go?

 In 2019, McGill University Professor Nathalie Tufenkji purchased tea at a local Montreal coffee shop.
-Her tea bag looked plastic and she immediately questioned the amount of plastic being broken down in her drink (2).
+Her tea bag looked plastic and she immediately questioned the amount of plastic being broken down in her drink.
 She returned to the lab where her team reviewed the amount of plastic released from a plastic tea bag.
 Her study found that, "[t]he levels of nylon and polyethylene terephthalate particles released from the teabag packaging are several orders of magnitude higher than plastic loads previously reported in other foods."
-Further, that the amount of microplastics released numbered 11.6 billion and the number of nanoplastics (plastics smaller than microplastics) was 3.1 billion (3).
+Further, that the number of microplastics released numbered 11.6 billion and the number of nano plastics (plastics smaller than microplastics) was 3.1 billion.

 Tea bags created from Soilon nonwoven fabric however can be broken down by microorganisms found in your garden or compost.
 If you’re unsure, you can always drop your tea bag into the soil and come back a few weeks later to see if the tea bag has broken down or not.